chinzistor/StreamerQnA/README/install.md

 ![Screenshot of the custom dockers window](/screenshots/docker.png)

-Position and resize the docker to your liking.
+Position and resize the dock to your liking.

 ### Source
 Go to your `Sources`, click the `+` icon, select `Browser`, give a name to your source (recommendation: `StreamerQnA bubble`, but you can name it whatever you'd like), make sure the `Make source visible` is selected and click `Ok`.